LivelyVideo/ApertureLive/PRIVACY.md

 DATA RETENTION POLICY

-The Service Provider will retain usage and device information for as long as you use the Application and for a reasonable time thereafter for analytics and improvement purposes.
+The Service Provider will retain usage and device information for as long as you use the Application and for up to 90 days thereafter for analytics and improvement purposes.
+Location data collected is not retained by the Service Provider.

-Important Note: Because we do not store your video content or facial tracking data, there is no video or biometric data to retain or delete.
-Video is transmitted directly to third-party platforms you select.

-If you'd like us to delete usage data that you have provided via the Application, please contact us at support@livelyvideo.tv and we will respond in a reasonable time.

 CHILDREN